 The City of Naperville's Social Services Grant (SSG) Program is an important local funding source leveraging CDBG resources.
 An annual allocation from proceeds of the City's Food and Beverage Tax is used to fund the SSG which provides direct grants to social service organizations that assist Naperville residents.
 Grants may be used for program costs, salaries, supplies and materials.
 The call for projects for the SSG takes place at the same time as the CDBG call for projects and the applications and evaluation criteria are similar.
 Applications for SSG funding that meet CDBG requirements may be funded under that program depending on funding availability.
-For PY 2021, several social service providers are recommended to receive both SSG funding for social services programs and CDBG funding for related capital improvements.
-These are Bridge Communities, Inc. for transitional housing services to homeless families, DuPage PADS for services to homeless individuals in shelters and in permanent supportive housing, Loaves & Fishes Community Services for homelessness prevention and food assistance and Ray Graham Association for housing and supportive services for adults with disabilities.
+Social service providers may receive both SSG funding for social services programs and CDBG funding for related capital improvements.
+Examples include Bridge Communities, Inc. for transitional housing services to homeless families, DuPage PADS for services to homeless individuals in shelters and in permanent supportive housing, Loaves & Fishes Community Services for homelessness prevention and food assistance and Little Friends, Inc. and Ray Graham Association for housing and supportive services for adults with disabilities.